treachery0/ao3-dark-theme/README.md

 - Rounded corners
 - Rebalanced paddings and margins

-## Supported browsers

-Any browser you would normally use, so not Internet Explorer.

 ## Disclaimer

 Not guaranteed to look perfect on all pages.
-If you find anything that's styled incorrectly, let me know.
+If you find anything styled incorrectly, let me know.